Democrats and Republicans push back on Trump’s desire to deliver convention speech from White House

 “He may not be violating the Hatch Act, but he is ordering other people to,” Painter said.
 “At a certain point you are using White House resources, and that is a violation of the Hatch Act.”

-Two Democratic lawyers, who requested anonymity to discuss private deliberations, said that while Hatch Act violations do not result in criminal prosecutions, the misuse of congressionally appropriated funds for a political purpose could be criminally enforceable.
+Two Democratic lawyers, who spoke on the condition of anonymity to discuss private deliberations, said that while Hatch Act violations do not result in criminal prosecutions, the misuse of congressionally appropriated funds for a political purpose could be criminally enforceable.
 The statute of limitations would not have run out in 2021, when the winner of this year’s election takes office.

 Republican planners have discussed seeking a way to reimburse the federal government for any expenses incurred at the White House or on other federal property for the convention, though it is not clear how the value would be estimated.